 Phase 1 Cycle Dates

-Non-Exempt May 1 st - May 31 st
+Non-Exempt May 1st - May 31st

-Exempt June 1 st - June 30 th
+Exempt June 1st - June 30th

-The 1st phase in the Performance Management Process focuses on planning and establishing expectations for the coming cycle.
+The 1st phase in the Performance Development Process focuses on planning and establishing expectations for the coming year.
 During this timeframe, supervisors and employees should meet to discuss and set specific goals and operational objectives that the employee will be assessed on at the end of the rating cycle.
-Established goals and objectives should be documented on the Operational Objectives and Learning Goals form in the PMP platform.
+Established goals and objectives should be documented on the Operational Objectives and Learning Goals form in the PDP platform.